yagopajarino/top-javascript-exercises/README.md

 Solutions to The Odin Project JavaScript exercises from <a href="https://github.com/TheOdinProject/javascript-exercises/tree/main">this repo</a>

-Each folder contains an excercise with a readme file with the instructions, and two .js files.
+There is a folder for every exercise and inside those, a readme file with instructions and two .js files.